 Once you’ve distinguished which clothing items spark the most joy, the next step is folding and hanging.
 Your consultant will teach you the signature KonMari® folding technique by demonstrating how to fold each type of clothing items you own within the storage boundaries provided.
 All clothing is handled with respect and smoothed with the palms of your hands to check for stains/flaws and to transfer positive energy.

 Folded items are then stood on edge, vertically, in a row within existing drawers like book spins and arranged in color order.
 As a result of an inevitable reduction in volume, open boxes and other organizational supplies found within the home are re-purposed to support this system and creative home styling ideas are explored.

-Your KonMari Tidying Lesson will end as it began, with a conversation.
-Your consultant will determine next steps, which typically include your plans to discard, donate or sell items that don’t spark joy.
-Based on progress exhibited during Lesson 1, your consultant will determine the number of Lessons required to address the remaining categories (Books, Paper, Miscellaneous, and Sentimental Items) and complete your tidying journey.
+Your KonMari® Tidying Lesson will end as it began, with a conversation.
+I will determine next steps, which typically include your plans to discard, donate or sell items that don’t spark joy.
+Based on progress made during Lesson 1, your consultant will determine the number of Lessons required to address the remaining categories (Books, Paper, Miscellaneous, and Sentimental Items) and complete your tidying journey.

 Are you ready to change your life?
-Let’s get tidy now!
+Instantly book your Lesson today!